erickfm/ml-projects/README.md

   1. Digit Classification with KNN
   2. Digit Classification with Naive Bayes
   3. Topic Classification with Naive Bayes
-  4. Poisonous Mushrrom Clustering with PCA and GMM
+  4. Poisonous Mushroom Clustering with PCA and GMM